FartyPants/VirtualLora/README.md

 extension for text WebUI

+It has to be in extensions/VirtualLora

+(it has hardcoded folders so don;t change VirtualLora)

 This is to create your own collection folders to sort hundreds of LOras the way you want

 You create the tree by simpply writing a template txt file (collection set).
 You can have many of these collection sets and each will have an root items (like a virtual folder) then the actual LORA folders.